-The House Energy and Commerce Committee and the Senate Committee on Health, Education, Labor and Pensions are each working on their own versions of the bill, with a significant addition by the latter that would expand regulation of cosmetics, supplements and in-vitro diagnostics.
+The House recently passed its version of the bill, and the Senate is working on its version, which includes a significant addition that would expand regulation of cosmetics, supplements and in vitro diagnostics.

 Below is a collection of articles following the MDUFA V process so far.
 The collection will be updated in the future.